Clemeit/DDO-Audit-Discord-Bot/readme.md

 ## For Groups

-Try `!groups servername [level or range]` (e.g. `!groups thelanis` or `!groups thelanis 20` or `!groups thelanis 15-19`)
+Try `!groups servername [level|level-range|leader_name]` (e.g. `!groups thelanis` or `!groups thelanis 15-19` or `!groups thelanis clemeit`)

-Result: A list of all public groups currently posted on the specified server and, if provided, within the level range.
+Result: A list of all public groups currently posted on the specified server and, if provided, matching the filter.

-Notes on the [level or range] parameter:
+Notes on the filter parameter:

 -  This field is optional.
-Leave out the level range to see all groups.
 -  Provide a single level (e.g. `20`) to see all groups that are accepting that character level.
 -  Provide a level range (e.g. `15-19`) to see all groups within that range.
+-  Provide a full or partial character name (e.g. `clemeit`) to see groups with leaders matching that name.

 ![Server Groups](./img/ddo-audit-discord-groups.png)